Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 If the withdrawal is received late, the file may be closed only after the current recalculation is completed.

 Either parent can ask us to not recalculate for any given year, with agreement from the other parent.
-To do this, you must fill out and submit a Waive Recalculation form (PDF, 122 KB) – at least 60 days before the anniversary date of your court order.
+You must fill out and submit a Waive Recalculation form – at least 60 days before the anniversary date of your court order.

 We will apply appropriate legislation and regulations to recalculate child support in an unbiased manner.
 We cannot weigh evidence, exercise discretion or consider special circumstances like a court can.